Channel memberships is the new name for sponsorships on YouTube. Learn more

 - In the menu on the left, select Live streaming > Events.

-- Under Chat, check the box next to Only sponsors may send messages.
+- Under Chat, check the box next to Only members may send messages.

 - Select Go live now.